 We’ve put together some information below that we think will help prepare you for your son or daughter’s experience overseas.
 For more health and safety information, please visit the Health and Safety section of our website.

-- Be informed and involved in your child’s decision to enroll in a particular program.
+- Be informed and involved in your student's decision to enroll in a particular program.

 - Obtain and carefully evaluate CISabroad program materials, as well as related health, safety, and security measures.

 - CISabroad has a 24-hour emergency contact number and we recommend that you have CISabroad contact information easily accessible in case of emergency.

 - Make sure you and your student have this information easily accessible.
 It is on your student's emergency contact card which you should make a copy of and keep with you while your son/daughter is abroad.

 Talk with your child about health and safety:

 - Discuss with your son/daughter any travel plans and activities that may be independent of the study abroad program.